paperduck/algo/README.md

 ## Introduction

 - This is a work in progress.
-As of 2017-02-17, live trading and forward testing are about half ready.
+As of 2017-02-17, live trading and forward testing are being coded.
 Backtesting is mostly non-existent.
+- It is a command line application for Linux.
+The Debian operating system is being used for development.
 - Python is used for the bulk of the program currently (`/src/`).
 The database is MySQL (`/src/db/`).
 There are some shell scripts in `/src/scripts`.
 - There are three pieces to this project, as with any algorithmic trading: backtesting, forward testing, and live trading.